codacy-badger/MapnikTileServer/README.md

 The project is build with [Django Cookiecutter](https://github.com/pydanny/cookiecutter-django/) and it comes with docker support, it is design to work out of the box with Docker.

-The current version of this project based on a fork of [openstreetmap-carto](https://github.com/linuxluigi/openstreetmap-carto/).

 # Features

 - work out of the box, no special configuration is need